mariadb-developers/java-quickstart/jdbc/part1/README.md

 </dependency>
 ```

-Open the connection (alternatively use a try-catch block to close the connection automatically):
+Open the connection (alternatively use `try` with resources to close the connection automatically):

 ```java
 Connection connection = DriverManager.getConnection(